Golden Agri Resources Ltd

 162. Time lost due to work-based injuries?

-The company reports Lost Time Injury Frequency Rate for upstream operations as 1.35 and the Lost Time Injury Frequency Rate for downstream operations as 0.11 in 2022.
+The company reports the Lost Time Injury Frequency Rate for upstream operations as 1.82 and the Lost Time Injury Frequency Rate for downstream operations as 0.49 in 2023.

 163. Number of fatalities as a result of work-based accidents?

-6 - The company reports six (6) fatalities in its upstream operations in 2022.
+3 - The company reports two (2) fatalities in its upstream operations and one (1) fatality in its downstream operations in 2023.

 164. Commitment to support smallholders?